MaddieM4/python-djdns/README.md

 This automatically downloads and uses [djdns-hype-flat][dhf] as the source data.
 DJDNS production installations will serve based on whatever is in /var/dns/data, so it's easy to use a different page repo if you want.

+If this does not work, we now include a debug wrapper that allows you to run djdns within the terminal, instead of as a daemon, using the system virtualenv and /var/dns/data.
+This is great for quickly diagnosing why djdns doesn't start.
+And the wrapper script is installed into a handy location, too.

+    $ sudo djdns

 ## Updating DJDNS

 When DJDNS or your source data has an update, you can apply it with the update.sh script in the scripts folder.
 This must be run as root.